mcuznz/simple-php/step_08/README.md

 Our output code is *much* more readable now thanks to output buffering, but the code is anything but DRY right now!
-Both index.php and post.php start and end with the code few lines:
+Both index.php and post.php start and end with the same few lines of code:

     include 'config.php';
     include 'model.php';